jaeyk/comp_thinking_social_science/02_intro.md

 Step 1. [**Environment**](https://environments.rstudio.com/) is part of your project.
 If someone can't reproduce your environment, they won't be able to run your code.

 - Launch R Studio.
-Choose Tools > Global Options.
-You should not check `Restor .RData into workspace at startup` and set saving workspace option to `NEVER`.
+Tools > Global Options.
+You **should not** check Restore .RData into workspace at startup.
+Also, set saving workspace option to **NEVER.**

 Step 2.
 For each project, create a project directory named after the project.